 Bradley Shavit Artson, Dean, Ziegler School of Rabbinic Studies, American Jewish University

 Grounded in the particularity of his life journey towards, through, and within Jewish tradition, Leon Wiener Dow weaves bright threads of the Jewish tradition with lived experience to produce a 21st century vision of Jewish community.
 The pages of this book pulsate with the vital urgency of one who knows that every private encounter with the Divine demands nothing less than the always risky but ever invigorating commitment to community and the life of action.

 Christine Hayes, Yale University, author of What’s Divine About Divine Law?

 Following in the footsteps of his great teacher David Hartman, Wiener Dow brings together into shared conversation the dominant voices in modern Jewish philosophy, rabbinic thinkers, and today’s Jew, whose intimate struggles negotiate the tensions between tradition and the contemporary world.

-Rabbi Asher Lopatin, President Yeshivat Chovevei Torah Rabbinical School
+Rabbi Asher Lopatin, Former President Yeshivat Chovevei Torah Rabbinical School

 At once lyrical, lucid, and moving, The Going has much to teach both those interested in what it might mean to live an observant, committed Jewish life as well as anyone concerned with the question of how to live today in a world seemingly replete with endless choices.